-However, the worst part about this is that there aren’t too many golf exercise equipment in gyms.
-This makes everything ten times harder, in result, discouraging a player from honing their physical endurance in the long term.
+However, the worst part about this is that there isn’t too much golf exercise equipment in gyms.
+This makes everything ten times harder, as a result, discouraging a player from honing their physical endurance in the long term.

 But thanks to many good Samaritans and countless videos found on YouTube, you can now learn the basic structure of various easy workouts and exercises for golf.

 To make it easier for you to comprehend, today in this article we are going to check out some of the easiest and best golf exercises that you can attempt, right from the comfort of your home.

 Nobody said going to a gym is an absolute necessity, therefore we are going to prove just that here and help you get your golfing game up without too much hassle, that too all in your own time and pace.

 Take a look at our mentioned exercises below if you want to improve your golfing techniques in this quarantine!

 While most people associate this method of exercise with heavy-duty activities, very few people actually know how helpful push-ups are for golfers.